-Once the previous screen’s Open Decision button is selected one taken to this screen, where the customer is allowed to choose between the Public Cloud and On Premises.
+Once the previous screen’s Open Decision button is selected, one is taken to this screen, where the customer is allowed to choose between the Public Cloud and On Premises.
 If the user selects, then they are taken to the following screen.

 Here the customer is using SAP Demand Planning today, but SAP recommends SAP Integrated Business Planning or IBP.

 Well, that seems so simple, but that is a huge decision with many cost implications.
 SAP DP happens to be an application that few companies get very much value out of.
-Her are some important features that the DT Navigator will not tell you about.
+Here are some essential features that the DT Navigator will not tell you.

 - IBP is still not widely implemented.